salesforcecli/sf-plugins-core/messages/messages.md

 # errors.InvalidApiVersion

 %s is not a valid API version.
+It should end in '.0' like '54.0'.

 # errors.RetiredApiVersion